yuvalofek/tif_matcher/README.md

 # tif_matcher
-Matches .tif images across two directories by image (when your naming is off)
+Matches .tif images across two directories by image (when your naming is off).
+We use concurrent.futures to get incredible speedup here (60x faster when I ran the code)

 ## Requirements: